C & O Canal 100 Mile Ultra - April 25, 2015 - Knoxille, MD

 The C&O Canal 100 miler is mostly on a flat course in Maryland.
 I had trained well for it.
 The race was on a cold and wet day.
 As always before any race, I was excitedly anxious and didn't sleep well the night before in the motel.
 But I layered up and was excited to run my 12th ultra and my 3rd 100 miler.
 And I was happy the race started with a group prayer.

 It's was a cold and damp day at the start with rain in the forecast!
 I was fighting off a cold, a sore throat, and a little wheezing I now had for three days.
 I'm pretty sure I picked up whatever I was dealing with at a conference where I presented on the philosophy of running.
 But my legs and my heart were strong so I was feeling good!
 And we all headed toward the towpath along the Potomac River in Knoxville, MD.

-We were well fed!
+We were fed well!
 The volunteers were amazing and so supportive.
-We ingested lots of calories, perogies, chicken quesadillas, scrambled eggs, grilled cheese, pancakes, and so much more!
+We ingested a lot of calories, perogies, chicken quesadillas, scrambled eggs, grilled cheese, pancakes, and so much more!
 At the Brunswick aid station at mile 28.8, I chugged Pepsi and held on to hiking stick, which I found after mile 10.
 It came in handy for climbing up and down an awful steep and muddy trail and running through the flooded rocky creek in freezing water approaching mile 60 uphill and back again downhill toward mile 69.2.
-Yes, my running shoes were submerged and my feet were frozen!
+Yes, my running shoes were soaked and my feet were frozen!